 Indefinite-lived intangible assets are not amortized; however, they are tested at least annually for impairment or more frequently if events or changes in circumstances exist that may indicate impairment.
 An impairment loss is recognized if the carrying amount of the asset exceeds its fair value.
-Annual impairment tests were completed for the fiscal year ended June 30, 2018 resulting in no impairment charges.
-During the fiscal year ended June 30, 2017, the Company recognized a loss of \$0.4 million upon write-off of previously capitalized indefinite-lived intangible assets.
+Annual impairment tests on intangible assets were completed for the fiscal years ended June 30, 2019 and 2018, resulting in no impairment charges.